akhilsaini/aws-csa-2017/README.md

   - Assign custom IP address ranges in each subnet.
   - Configure route tables between subnets.
   - Create internet gateway(IGW) and attach it to our VPC.
-  - Do not span regions, but can span AZs.
+  - VPCs don't span regions, but can span AZs.
   - Only one Internet Gateway(IGW) per VPC.
-  - IGWss are by default highly available, they are spread over all AZs.
+  - IGWs are by default highly available, they are spread over all AZs.
   - Much better security control over your AWS resources.
   - SG can span AZ.
 So SG can span multiple Subnets as well.
 As 1 AZ = 1 Subnet.
   - Availability zone is physical data center while VPC is logical data center.